Sufism: Origins

 Sufis believe that by giving bayʿah (pledging allegiance) to a legitimate Sufi shaykh, one is pledging allegiance to Muhammad; therefore, a spiritual connection between the seeker and Muhammad is established.
 It is through Muhammad that Sufis aim to learn about, understand and connect with God.
 Ali is regarded as one of the major figures amongst the sahaba who have directly pledged allegiance to Muhammad, and Sufis maintain that through Ali, knowledge about Muhammad and a connection with Muhammad may be attained.
-Such a concept may be understood by the hadith, which Sufis regard to be authentic, in which Muhammad said, "I am the city of knowledge, and Ali is its gate."
+Such a concept may be understood by the hadith, which Sufis regard as authentic, in which Muhammad said, "I am the city of knowledge, and Ali is its gate."
 Eminent Sufis such as Ali Hujwiri refer to Ali as having a very high ranking in Tasawwuf.
-Furthermore, Junayd of Baghdad regarded Ali as sheikh of the principals and practices of Tasawwuf.
+Furthermore, Junayd of Baghdad regarded Ali as sheikh of the principles and practices of Tasawwuf.

 Historian Jonathan A.C.
 Brown notes that during the lifetime of Muhammad, some companions were more inclined than others to "intensive devotion, pious abstemiousness and pondering the divine mysteries" more than Islam required, such as Abu Dharr al-Ghifari.
 Hasan al-Basri, a tabi', is considered a "founding figure" in the "science of purifying the heart".

 Sufism emerged early on in Islamic history, partly as a reaction against the worldliness of the early Umayyad Caliphate (661–750) and mainly under the tutelage of Hasan al-Basri.
+Orientalists proposed a variety of origin theories regarding Sufism, such as that it originated as an Indo-European response to Semitic influence, Buddhism, Neo-Platonism, and Christian ascetism or Gnosticism.
+Modern academics and scholars however, have rejected early Orientalist theories asserting a non-Islamic origin of Sufism, Carl Ernst states that the tendency to try and disassociate Islam from Sufism was an attempt by Orientalists to create a divide between what they found attractive within Islamic civilisation (i.e. Islamic spirituality) and the negative stereotypes of Islam that were present in Britain.
+Hosein Nasr states that non-Islamic origin theories are false according to the point of view of Sufism.
+Many have asserted Sufism to be unique within the confines of the Islamic religion, and contend that Sufism developed from people like Bayazid Bastami, who, in his utmost reverence to the sunnah, refused to eat a watermelon because he did not find any proof that Muhammad ever ate it.